suhasamaresh/FsFrontend/README.md

 5. Connect your Sequence wallet and begin coordinating with your groups!

 ---

+**Note:**
+> In future releases, we aim to map each wallet address to a verified email.
+Only wallets mapped to an email will be usable, ensuring account integrity and preventing the use of temporary or fake wallets.
+Email verification will help keep accounts clean and secure for all users.

 **FlashSuite: The Web3 social toolkit for groups that want to build, create, and grow together.**